 Appropriate timesheet structures

 There is also the question of reporting and business intelligence gained.
 It may be capturing months or years of granular information is the goal but it is not yet known what it will be used for.
 There is then too much data, potentially riddled with human error.
-Yes, your data can be cleaned and moved into appropriate brackets.
+Yes, data can be cleaned and moved into appropriate brackets.
 However, this can be an erroneous task without the context behind the data.

 How to tackle the problems

-Which of your requirements will be enabled and fulfilled through capturing timesheet data?
+Which requirements will be enabled and fulfilled through capturing timesheet data?
 Whether it is a better understanding of the businesses output, profitable clients or even to make sure fee earning roles are working on billable projects, this needs to be clear from day one.
 A good starting point in is a two layer structure, which will contain client facing work and the activities carried beneath them.
 The next progression is to add a third layer and start to separate projects for each client.
 With Tempora, timesheet data can be recorded without cost rates or charge-out rates and you are able to add values against retroactive data.
 This allows clients to begin actively time recording and then add the values in behind the scenes and begin running reports on that data.

 2. Identify your key stakeholders